writethedocs/www/docs/conf/portland/2021/welcome-wagon.rst

 Unconference
 ------------

-- The Unconference is a set of informal sessions that take place all day Monday and Tuesday afternoon. `Unconference talks focus on conversations and exchanges of ideas between participants. <https://www.writethedocs.org/conf/{{ shortcode }}/2020/unconference/>`__
+- The Unconference is a set of informal sessions that take place all day Monday and Tuesday afternoon. `Unconference talks focus on conversations and exchanges of ideas between participants. <https://www.writethedocs.org/conf/{{ shortcode }}/{{ year }}/unconference/>`__
 - You can attend unconference sessions, or, if you have an idea for a session, you can lead one.
 Anyone can lead an unconference session, as long as they have a discussion idea and a willingness to encourage attendees to talk about it.

 Lead an unconference session